TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 #### How TokeniZKLocker works

- As talked above, within TokeniZK, TokenLocker works as each custom token’s exclusive unique Intermediary role for vesting project team and contributors during sales/airdrops or even the regular Token-Transfer scenario where one user vests another user.
-Further, with TokenLocker <u>a user could recieve different batches of vesting assets regarding the same custom token!</u>
+ As talked above, within TokeniZK, TokenLocker works as each custom token’s exclusive unique Intermediary role for vesting project team and contributors during sales/airdrops or even the regular Token-Transfer scenario where one user need vest another user.
+Furthermore, with TokenLocker <u>a user could recieve different batches of vesting assets regarding the same custom token!!</u>

- According to mina doc(https://docs.minaprotocol.com/zkapps/snarkyjs/time-locked-accounts), Mina account’s regular feature -- Time-locking, allows us to pay someone in MINA or other custom tokens subject to a vesting schedule.Tokens are initially locked and become available for withdrawal only after a certain time or gradually according to a specific schedule. **However, Only one vesting schedule can be specified per account and The vesting schedule cannot be changed during the  vesting period.**
+ According to mina doc(https://docs.minaprotocol.com/zkapps/snarkyjs/time-locked-accounts), Mina account’s regular feature -- **Time-locking**, allows us to pay someone in MINA or other custom tokens subject to a vesting schedule.Tokens are initially locked and become available for withdrawal only after a certain time or gradually according to a specific schedule. **However, Only one vesting schedule can be specified per account and The vesting schedule cannot be changed during the  vesting period.**

- Obviously, the native feature Time-locking could not be appropriate for the basic functionalities talked above of TokenLocker.
+ Obviously, the native feature Time-locking could NOT be appropriate for the basic functionalities(ie. *recieve different batches of vesting assets regarding the same custom token*) talked above of TokenLocker.
 Therefore, we need a seperate TokenLocker for each custom token.
-Similar as the Airdrop section, within TokeniZK we provide a specific common Intermediary  Address intended to be deployed with TokeniZkLocker contract at its each custom token account to activate each 8-fields onchain storage where we could store merkle-tree root of offchain storage.
+Similar as the Airdrop section, within TokeniZK we provide a specific common **Intermediary Address** intended to be deployed with TokeniZkLocker contract at its each custom token account to activate each 8-fields onchain storage where we could store merkle-tree root of offchain storage.

  TokeniZkLocker contract could be optionally deployed later after or during the creation of each Presale,and Fair Airdrop.
-During the contribution, every contributor and his rewarding custom tokens will be stored as an Locked Asset Note (with fields:{recipient, amount, releaseTimestamp,etc.},seen as UTXO)and emited as an Action (as well as Event) by project team （ie.token owner ）on chain.
+During the contribution, every contributor and his rewarding custom tokens will be stored as an **Locked Asset Note** (with fields:_{recipient, amount, releaseTimestamp,etc.}_,seen as **UTXO**) and emited as an _Action_ (as well as Event) by project team （ie.token owner ）on chain.

- There is also a unique exclusive merkle tree (denoted as **TokenLocker-Tree**,an append-only merkle tree) as offchain storage for each custom token (**ie.  each  custom  token  has its own unique TokenLocker-Tree**), being stored as the tree root inside corresponding TokeniZkLocker contract account(ie. Intermediary token account).
-Meanwhile,TokeniZK platform also provide ofchain storage maintainance service for all TokenLocker-Trees from all custom tokens, including reducing actions and storing them  into merkle tree as sequenced, and also publish the whole tree to the public to guarantee Data Availibility of TokeniZK platform.
+ There is also a unique exclusive merkle tree (denoted as **TokenLocker-Tree**,an append-only merkle tree) as offchain storage for each custom token (**ie.  each  custom  token  has its own unique TokenLocker-Tree**), being stored as the tree root inside corresponding TokeniZkLocker contract account(ie. *Intermediary token account*).
+Meanwhile,TokeniZK platform also provide *offchain-storage-maintainance service* for all TokenLocker-Trees from all custom tokens, including *reducing actions and storing them  into merkle tree as sequenced*, and also *publish the whole tree to the public to guarantee Data Availibility of TokeniZK platform*.
 Besides,for better user experience, TokeniZK platform watches all TokenLockers and helps notify wallet-connected users on page to claim the unlocked tokens.

- ​The recipients claim their tokens by nullifying corresponding <u>Locked Asset Note</u>(UTXO) to avoid double spending (as described at *TokeniZkUser* section below).
+ ​The recipients claim their tokens by *Nullifying* corresponding **Locked Asset Note**(UTXO) to avoid double spending (as described at *TokeniZkUser* section below).

  _Tips: More details within 'User Journey Flowcharts' section at proposal link above._